 Fast forward to today.
 I’m still living in the same home in Vienna, only now I’m happily married with a husband of fourteen years, two healthy children, one spoiled dog, and two furry felines.

-I work as hard as ever, but now instead of negotiating $30 million rail contracts or developing corporate recycling programs nationwide, I am a full-time Mom, Caretaker, Pet Sitter, Chauffeur, Team Parent, Scout Leader, Cookie Manager, Event Planner, Fundraising Specialist, School and Community Volunteer.
+I work as hard as ever, but now instead of negotiating $30 million sourcing contracts or developing corporate recycling programs nationwide, I am a full-time Mom, Caretaker, Pet Sitter, Chauffeur, Team Parent, Scout Leader, Cookie Manager, Event Planner, Fundraising Specialist, School and Community Volunteer.
 In everything I do, I strive to keep that small-town feel and work to build a cohesive and inclusive community.